 Health Maintenance Organization (HMO) Plan – In this plan, your Primary Care Provider (PCP) is who you will need to reach out to first.
 The

 insurer requires the PCP to direct your care and be a centralized source for information.
-If you need care outside of what your PCP can offer, your PCP will be required to provide you and your insurance company proof of a referral in order for it to be covered.
+If you need care outside of what your PCP can offer, your PCP will be required to provide you and your insurance company proof of a referral for it to be covered.
 There is a wide variety in provider selection for HMOs, with some with very broad options and some very narrow.
 HMOs offer no out-of-network coverage (or very minimal) for care received.

 Preferred Provider Organization (PPO) Plan – This plan also provides the patient access to a network of preferred providers, however, you may visit any of them at any time without receiving referrals first.
 Your out-of-pocket expenses will be less if you use a provider within the plan, but if you visit a doctor that is out of network, you will still receive some reimbursement from the plan.
-This type of plan is typically more expensive, but they include a larger network of doctors, including specialty doctors and frequently include providers from a national network that allows more access outside of your local area.
+This type of plan is typically more expensive, but they include a larger network of doctors, including specialist doctors and frequently include providers from a national network that allows more access outside of your local area.
 For frequent travelers or those with students out of the area, this can be important.

 Exclusive Provider Organization (EPO) Plan – This plan is like an HMO plan in that members are required to use only network doctors.

 Frequently these providers are part of the same health system or hospital and may not have a lot of variety outside of what that system provides.
-However, unlike an HMO plan, it is not necessary to select a PCP, or contact a PCP for specialist referrals.
+However, unlike an HMO plan, it is not necessary to select a PCP or contact a PCP for specialist referrals.
 There is generally no coverage for care revived outside of the provider specified network.

 Fee-for-Service (FFS) Plan – This plan type is not as common as the others and is sometimes referred to as an indemnity plan.
 FFS plans only pay a pre-determined percentage of what is standard pricing in the area for each service received.
-If you are enrolled in this plan, it is important to keep good track of your medical records, receipts and total expenses.
+If you are enrolled in this plan, it is important to keep good track of your medical records, receipts, and total expenses.
 FFS plans also will require that you meet a yearly deductible before they will begin to pay claims.
 These plans can pay the medical provider directly or reimburse you after you submit a claim following a visit or service.